With role assignments, you can dynamically assign tasks to users in different roles on your team.

-Using the email form field allows you to dynamically assign to an email address whilst running the checklist.
-This is useful for onboarding new customers and employees, since you don’t know who they are before running the checklist.
+Using the email form field allows you to dynamically assign to an email address to tasks from an active checklist.
+This is useful for inviting guests into your organization at the points you need them.

-When you run the checklist, enter the email into the form field.
-This will invite the employee as a guest in your organization, and give them access to the checklist to complete their assigned task.
+When you run the checklist, enter an email address into the form field.
+This will invite the person as a guest in your organization, and give them access to the checklist to complete their assigned task/s.